AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

     1. Now, run the command: `add_policy f:policy_file.txt`

 1. View all policies.
 The list should show all 3 policies added.
 Note the POLICY_IDs (eg. P1234A) assigned by the system in the GUI.
-Hence, tailor the POLICY_ID to the randomly generated POLICY ID as shown in the GUI
+Hence, tailor the `POLICY_ID` to the randomly generated policy ID as shown in the GUI

     1. `view_policy -a`

 1. Edit a policy.
-Use the POLICY_ID for "Premium Health" (eg. P1234A) to edit it
+Use the `POLICY_ID` for "Premium Health" (eg. P1234A) to edit it

     1. `edit_policy p:P1234A n:Premium Health Gold`

-1. Remove the Basic Car policy using the POLICY_ID (eg. P5678B)
+1. Remove the Basic Car policy using the `POLICY_ID` (eg. P5678B)

     1. `remove_policy p:P5678B`

 ### Contract management

-1. Setup: We should have "Alice" (NRIC S9876543A) and a Policy (eg. P1234A for "Premium Health Gold", refer to the POLICY_ID in the GUI).
+1. Setup: We should have "Alice" (NRIC S9876543A) and a Policy (eg. P1234A for "Premium Health Gold", refer to the `POLICY_ID` in the GUI).

 1. Add a new contract for Alice with the policy.